LME says it has no current plans to ban Russian metal from its system

 "The last thing the nickel market needs right now is a ban on Norilsk's metal," a metal trader said.

-(Reporting by Zandi Shabalala and Pratima Desai in London; Editing by Veronica Brown and Jan Harvey)
+(Reporting by Zandi Shabalala and Pratima Desai in London; Editing by Veronica Brown, Jan Harvey and Richard Pullin)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.